In this extra-long episode, The Guys Outta Brooklyn examine the two-film tenure of a Great, Great Man, Timothy Dalton as James Bond.

 I wish I could say that the movie has a kickass soundtrack to make up for its shortcomings but outside of Lou Reed’s “My Name Is Mok” Debbie Harry’s “Angel’s Song” and Earth, Wind & Fire’s “Dance Dance Dance” there aren’t any other songs I can say I enjoyed or found worthy of toe-tapping.

 The animation itself is quite good and easy on the eye.
-It’s very much like Ralph Bakshi’s style of animation, especially since the animators obviously used a lot of rotoscoping.
+It’s very much like Ralph Bakshi’s style of animation.
 In fact, the movie looks so much like a Bakshi movie that supposedly there were bootleg VHS tapes sold at comic book conventions that did have Ralph Bakshi named as director.

 So should you see ROCK & RULE?
 If you’re an animation fan I would say so.
 ROCK & RULE has attained a legendary status due to its troubled production history and it becoming a cult movie thanks to HBO and Showtime.
 It’s nowhere near the masterpiece that some people I know claim it is but neither is it a movie that deserved the throwaway treatment it received from MGM.
 It is available on DVD and a Blu-Ray edition was released in 2010.
-But if you’re just a casual movie fan then the link I provided below should be enough as you can watch the Canadian version on YouTube.
+The Canadian version used to be available on YouTube.
+I don’t know if it’s still up but it’s worth the search.
 Enjoy.